nbulaj/doorkeeper-sequel/README.md

 2. Create your feature branch (`git checkout -b my-new-feature`).
 3. Implement your feature or bug fix.
 4. Add documentation for your feature or bug fix.
-5. Run <tt>rake doc:yard</tt>.
-If your changes are not 100% documented, go back to step 4.
-6. Add tests for your feature or bug fix.
+5. Add tests for your feature or bug fix.
-7. Run `rake` to make sure all tests pass.
+6. Run `rake` to make sure all tests pass.
-8. Commit your changes (`git commit -am 'Add new feature'`).
+7. Commit your changes (`git commit -am 'Add new feature'`).
-9. Push to the branch (`git push origin my-new-feature`).
+8. Push to the branch (`git push origin my-new-feature`).
-10. Create new pull request.
+9. Create new pull request.

 Thanks.